 Welcome to Ashtanga Yoga Shala - Jyväskylä (AYSJ).
 We are an Ashtanga Yoga school dedicated to the practice of yoga in the lineage of R. Sharath Jois, the former Director of the Krishna Pattabhi Jois Ashtanga Yoga Institute, KPJAYI, in Mysore, and now the Director of SYC, the Sharath Yoga Centre.
 Following this lineage, we humbly dedicate our practice and teaching with the hope to inspire students to develop a regular Ashtanga Mysore practice which can lead to a more balanced, healthy and fulfilling life.
-AYSJ is the first and only dedicated Ashtanga Yoga school in Jyväskylä with a resident KPJAYI Authorized Teacher running a daily Ashtanga Yoga Mysore style program.
+AYSJ is the first and only dedicated Ashtanga Yoga school in Jyväskylä with a resident SYC Authorized Teacher running a daily Ashtanga Yoga Mysore style program.
 KPJAYI, the Krishna Pattabhi Jois Ashtanga Yoga Institute in Mysore, South India is where the lineage of Ashtanga Yoga has been cultivated for many years and passed on from teacher to student.
 The current lineage holder is R. Sharath Jois, of the SYC.

 We extend a warm welcome to you.
 Come join us for practice and community in the heart of Jyväskylä.